Help Center - For Landlord

 Downloading the report

-Click on "download" button to generate the Tenant Statement Report.
+Click on the "download" button to generate the Tenant Statement Report.
 The report is generated into one file, and you can download it as .xls or pdf file.
+If you chose 'All tenants' in the filter, you will be asked whether to generate the Tenant Statement into one file for each tenant separately.
 The "preview", "download " buttons will be inactive if there is no information on the chosen criteria or you have no properties added.

 If the file is very large it would be compressed into zip file, you will need to unarchive it.